 Pack up camp and paddle through the channels towards Shell Key.
 Enjoy a beautiful view of the Gulf during lunch.
 Paddle onward to setup camp near Gullivan Bay, preparing for the final day’s paddle.

 Paddle back through Gullivan Bay to the mouth of the Blackwater River.
 Arrive back at Collier Seminole State Park in the late afternoon.
 Those who use WI's van transportation can expect to return to Fort Myers that evening.

 What to Expect

 TERRAIN/ROUTE CHOICES: The 10,000 Islands offers a wide range of daily route options.
 Traveling will consist of paddling among the low-lying islands, bays, beaches, canals, and lakes in the Gulf of Mexico.

-TYPE OF TRAVEL/DISTANCE: You will travel in 17-foot Wenonah Champlain canoes, which hold two to three paddlers, plus all necessary gear.
-An average day’s travel will consist of 4-6 hours of paddling, depending on the tides and weather.
+TYPE OF TRAVEL/DISTANCE: You will travel in 17-foot Wenonah Champlain canoes, which hold two to three paddlers and all necessary gear.
+An average day’s travel will consist of 4-6 hours of paddling depending on the tides and weather.
 Travel distances will vary from 4-12 miles per day.
 No previous experience is needed to complete this trip.

 WEATHER: Temperatures between January and March can range from 35 F at night to 90 F during the day.
 Rainfall can vary, but you should expect at least a day of rain.

 YOUR GROUP: The group size ranges from 10 to 12 participants, plus two or more Wilderness Inquiry staff.
 Each group consists of people of various ages, backgrounds, and abilities, including people with disabilities.
 Our trips are cooperative in nature.
 WI staff will assist you in whatever areas you need, however most people pitch in where they can.

 WHERE YOU WILL SLEEP: We will set up camp in the keys.
 At night you will sleep in a comfortable 4-person tent with 2-3 people (although other arrangements can be made).
 Bathroom facilities consist of a foldable commode chair set up in a privacy tent.
 We make every effort to ensure privacy and cleanliness.